anasmatic/CCC-UnityTest2017/README.md

 While I was working on Map class, I found a good reason to use TDD, as the Map class is responsible of helping the FruitsFactory to create a Fruit that won't overlaps snake body.
 Also test unit was set to test pool size count.

-### Finally, I hope you find my code as a good representation of my programming skills,